 Towards the end of your cover letter, make sure you don’t wind up abruptly.
 Summarize the points you’ve made above and emphasize the points that you’ve already mentioned above.
 To help you conclude your cover letter is an ideal way, below are some ideas:

-- Thank the person for their consideration and write that you look forward to hearing from them soon or that you would welcome the opportunity to interview.
+- Thank the person for the consideration and tell them that you look forward to hearing from them soon

 Now that you’ve understood the basics of our Cover Letter Outline, what follows is an example of a cover letter.